A push-pull relationship is a type of toxic relationship that can be damaging to your mental health.

 Step 3.
 Anxiety: The Pushing Begins

 Joe’s fear of intimacy begins to kick in.
+He begins to feel overwhelmed.
 This is all too much for him.
-Anxiety takes over.
-He begins to sabotage the relationship.
-Maybe it’s just by being cold and distant.
+He starts to feel anxious and sabotages the relationship by becoming emotionally unavailable.
 Perhaps he takes more extreme measures, like starting arguments or flirting with other women.

 Step 4.
 Fear: The Pushing Intensifies

 In an emotionally healthy relationship, Alison may choose to warn Joe that he’s not meeting her emotional needs.
 She could perhaps give him a chance to change his behavior, and finish the relationship if he doesn’t.